-This cannot end well.
+This could not end well.

-Dom had her hand around my wrist, squeezing it in excitement.
-Freddy was trying to hide a very obvious smile.
-Evelyn, on the other hand, was oddly silent, her gaze trained on the stone floor as we walked and walked.
+Dom had her hand around my wrist, tightening it in sporadic squeezes of excitement.
+Freddy was trying to hide a very obvious, very satisfied smile Evelyn, however, remained oddly silent, her gaze trained on the stone floor as we walked on.

 Finally, Cooper stopped outside a wooden door that seemed oddly familiar.

 “It’s right in there,” Cooper declared proudly, gesturing to the mahogany.